• The Bendigo Rainbow Hub

 How long will the assessment take?

-The interview can take up to 1 hour, and follow up sessions tend to be 15-30 minutes.
-Not everybody needs this long, but please budget enough time when planning your day.
+The interview can take up to 1 hour, and follow up sessions tend to be up to 30 minutes.

 Do I have to involve a parent?